Yandex Cloud

 • user_agent: String containing the User-Agent header.
 Use this parameter to have your search results optimized for a specific device and browser, including mobile search results.
 This is an optional parameter.
 If not specified, you will get the default output.

-You can run queries in synchronous mode only using the gRPC API.
+You can run queries in synchronous mode using the Yandex Cloud ML SDK, REST API, and gRPC API.

 In response to a synchronous mode query, depending on the query parameters you provide, Yandex Search API will return the result in XML or HTML format.
 The result is returned in the rawData response field as a Base64-encoded string.

-You can run queries in deferred mode using the REST API and gPRC API.
+You can run queries in deferred mode using the Yandex Cloud ML SDK, REST API, and gRPC API.

 In response to a deferred query, Yandex Search API returns an Operation object containing the operation info: status, ID, call time, etc.